vizdata-f21/project-1-the_scatterplots/README.md

 The number of restrooms was interesting because the number of restrooms per 10,000 residents for the top 10 ranked cities is significantly higher than those in the bottom 10 cities.
-This makes sense, because higher quality parks should have more restrooms. *add something about basketball + playgrounds*
+This makes sense, because higher quality parks should have more restrooms.

 ## Presentation